FaithMosonik/candy-dispenser-pyqt5/README.md

 1. **UI Files**: Design or modify UI layouts using Qt Designer and save them as `.ui` files in the `ui/` directory.
 2. **Generated UI Code**: After creating or modifying `.ui` files, run the `pyuic5` command to update the generated Python files.
-3. **Subclassing the Generated Code**: Instead of modifying `ui_generated.py`, create a subclass in `main.py` or another file to add custom behaviors and event handling, ensuring the original generated code remains unmodified.
+3. **Subclassing the Generated Code**: Instead of modifying `ui_generated.py`, use the a subclass in `main.py` or another file to add custom behaviors and event handling, ensuring the original generated code remains unmodified.

 ### Having trouble setting up?